pcubillos/bibmanager/docs/index.rst

 * Generate .bib or .bbl build from your .tex files
 * Compile LaTeX projects with the ``latex`` or ``pdflatex`` directives
 * Perform querries into ADS and add entries by bibcode
+* Fetch PDF files from ADS (via their bibcode, new since version 1.2)

 Check out this video tutorial to get started with ``bibmanager``: